top of page

 Additional Treks

-When: We hiked in mid-July and had a wonderful sunny week, with cool mornings ranging from 12-16°C depending on the trail’s elevation.
+We hiked in mid-July and had a wonderful sunny week, with cool mornings ranging from 12-16°C depending on the trail’s elevation.
 During the day, temperatures reached up to 26°C.

 In general, you can hike here from May to September (some trails are only accessible from June due to snow).

-Difficulty of the Hikes: The trails are typically around 12 km long, with ascents ranging from 600 to 950 meters.
+The trails are typically around 12 km long, with ascents ranging from 600 to 950 meters.
 Since you don’t need to carry much on your back (other than water and a bit of food), the difficulty of the trails is between medium and hard on a scale for experienced hikers.

-How to Get Here and Where to Finish:
+How to Get to Queyras Park

-We arrived here from the city of Lyon by car.
+We arrived in the village of Guillestre from the city of Lyon by car.

 You can also easily arrive via Torino, Italy, or Grenoble, France (about two and a half hours by car from either of these cities).

-Driving Navigation: Waze worked excellently, as did Google Maps.
+Waze worked excellently, as did Google Maps.

-Navigation During Hikes: The trails are well-marked, and there are almost no points where you need to decide which way to go.
+The trails are well-marked, and there are almost no points where you need to decide which way to go.
 It's essential to follow the signs (most trails have red and white stripes), and there are also markings indicating where not to turn (the "X" sign).
 If you haven't seen a sign after 200 meters of walking, you've likely deviated from the trail.

 I downloaded GPX files to my phone for the days of the trek and attached them to each hiking day (use them—no cell service is needed when using them).
 I used the GPX Viewer app (free) or the Hika app; either is sufficient to keep you on the trail.

-Water: We used hydration pouches in backpacks (about 2 liters per person per day).
+We used hydration pouches in backpacks (about 2 liters per person per day).
 Bring water for all the hikes; don't rely on finding water in the area.

 Walking shoes, 2 pairs of good socks, hat and sunscreen, long and short hiking pants, hat, 2 short-sleeve shirts (preferably moisture-wicking), 2-3 underwear, a light hiking jacket, long-sleeve base layer, beanie/knit hat, light gloves, light rain jacket (it can rain here in the summer—check the forecast for the trek days in different areas and prepare accordingly).
 Of course, trekking poles.